aileot/emission.nvim/README.md

 You can filter the highlight occasions by changed text length, Vim's mode, etc.

-Note: Unlike `highlight-undo.nvim` does, `hl-big-change.nvim` does not let you alter `hlgroup`s for undo/redo, but only for added/removed.
+Note: Unlike `highlight-undo.nvim` does, `emission.nvim` does not let you alter `hlgroup`s for undo/redo, but only for added/removed.

 ## In Action